 I recently came across an article about Target’s Universal Thread™ adaptive clothing line.
 I’ve heard this song and dance before, so I was hesitant, if not downright skeptical.
 But my interested was piqued.
 Continue reading “Why the New Adaptive Jeans from Target Are the Real Deal”

 Part soup.
 Part stew.
 Part cabbage rolls.
 All served up in one wonderful bowl.
 Continue reading “Quadly Cooking: Stuffed Cabbage Roll in a Bowl”

 I plan on having surgery at the end of the month (as long as insurance cooperates).
 Watch this video to hear about the BCIR procedure and how I hope this will help me gain back one of the biggest losses that comes with a spinal cord injury.

 For information on BCIR, Palms of Pasadena Hospital and Dr. Rehnke, go to BCIR.com.

-Some things just make life easier.
+Some items make life easier.
 Others make it more enjoyable.
-I thought I’d share some of my favorite quad-friendly fixes from around my house.
-In this post, I’ll talk about my favorite modifications or adaptations in my living room.
+I thought I’d share some of my favorite quad-friendly modifications or adaptations in my living room.
 Continue reading “My Favorite Things: In the Living Room”

 I want to introduce you to a coworker.
 Rosie works in my office and she has a big job to do.
 It’s stated in her job description that she is supposed to periodically re-energize herself so she can finish her assignment.
 Regrettably, we find Rosie in odd places in the building, simply having lost her ability to do her job because she ran out of energy.
 Continue reading “Don’t Be Like Rosie: A Lesson in Self Care”

 Folks, pay attention.
 This dish is so incredibly delish.
 And easy.
 I’m not confident in my fish-cooking skills, but I figured this was worth a shot.
 And I’m so glad I tried it.
 Continue reading “Quadly Cooking: Asian Salmon and Kale Rice Bowls”